 100 Black Men of Atlanta, Inc. Honors the Legacy of Member and Baseball Hall of Famer Henry "Hank" Aaron

 ATLANTA, Jan.
-22, 2021 /PRNewswire/ -- It is with deep regret to announce the passing of baseball legend and 100 Black Men of Atlanta member Hank Aaron, at 86.
+23, 2021 /PRNewswire/ -- Our organization is deeply saddened to learn of the passing of baseball legend and beloved member of the 100 Black Men of Atlanta, Hank Aaron, at 86.

 Aaron was a beloved legacy member of the 100 Black Men of Atlanta since 1995.
-His contribution to the organization helped mentored thousands of young people throughout the Atlanta metro area.
+His contributions to the organization helped improved the lives of thousands of young people throughout the Atlanta metro area.

-Chairman Gooch continued, "his lasting impact made along with his loving wife, Billye, through his unrelenting service and dedication to his community by supporting college scholarships for vulnerable young people creating economic opportunities through his many business ventures and many, many other community endeavors."
+Chairman Gooch continued, "Mr. Aaron's lasting impact, which was made alongside his loving wife, Billye, was his unrelenting service and dedication to his community by supporting college scholarships for vulnerable young people, creating economic opportunities through his many business ventures and many, many other community endeavors."

 Henry "Hammerin' Hank" Aaron was born in Mobile, Alabama, on February 5, 1934.
 Aaron was one of eight children to his parents Herbert and Estella Aaron.